galagaking/espaxa/README.md

 - [AXA Documentation](http://files.domoticaforum.eu/uploads/Axa/AXA%20Remote%202%20domotica%20English%202012nov_V2.pdf)

 ## Construction
 No PCB (yet), so you must use a protoboard to connect the components.
 Before connecting the AXA and the MCP (if you use a socket), measure the correct voltage on the MCP2003 pins (8V) and the AXA connector.
+Be aware that mounting the temperature sensor as shown, will give a +5 degrees temperature due to the 'hot' Wemos module.
+Attach the sensor with wires, if possible.
 ![ESPAXA](https://raw.githubusercontent.com/galagaking/espaxa/master/docs/espaxa.png)
 ## Programming
 We use ESPHOME to create the program file.
 This is more like a configuration than a program. espaxa.yaml has all the definitions and is also referring to some program code in AXA\espaxa.h.
 You must create this directory and put the expaxa.h file in it.
 Also fill in the WiFi credentials (or better: use the secrets file).
 More info on esphome